 When a user opens a remote application, a session must first be launched.
-Launching a session can take some time, which will result in the user waiting for the application to start.
+Launching a session can take time, which will result in the user waiting for the application to start.
 To improve user experience, a session can be launched ahead of time, before the user actually opens an application.

-To enable session pre-launch, choose one of the following in the Mode drop-down list:
+To enable (or disable) session prelaunch, choose one of the following in the Mode drop-down list:

-- Basic.
-A session is pre-launched as soon as the user gets the application listing.
+- Off.
+No session prelaunch is used. - Basic.
+A session is prelaunched as soon as the user gets the application listing.
 The assumption is, the user will open an application within the next few minutes.
 The session will stay active for 10 minutes.
 If the user doesn't open an application during that time, the client will disconnect from the session. - Machine Learning.
-When the application listing is acquired, a session is pre-launched based on user habits.
+When the application listing is acquired, a session is prelaunched based on user habits.
 With this option enabled, Parallels Client will record and analyze the user habits of launching applications on a given day of the week.
 A session is started a few minutes before the user usually opens an application.

-When a session is pre-launched, it will all happen in the background, so the user will not see any windows or message boxes on the screen.
-When the user starts an application, it will open as usual in its own window.
+When a session is prelaunched, it will all happen in the background, so the user will not see any windows or message boxes on the screen.
+When the user starts an application, it will open using the prelaunched session, so it will start very quickly.